 Will I always have the same caregiver?

-Having a consistent caregiver is always our goal.
+It is always our goal for you to have the same caregiver.
 It works best for you, our caregivers, and our office staff to ensure seamless communication and care.
 We still recommend having more than one caregiver who is familiar with the case for unexpected situations.
 Those who require more than 40 hours/week will have a few different caregivers.
 One may work Monday-Thursday, and a second Thursday-Monday.
 You will get used to seeing the same face on the same day.
 Routine is key!

 What if my caregiver is not a good fit for me?

 Your comfort is our first priority.
 We follow up with you and your loved one frequently.
 Anytime you are not completely comfortable with your caregiver, we will work with you to find a perfect fit.

 Home Care Agency Questions

 Who answers the phone after hours if we have an emergency?